steno-aarhus/research/onboarding/practicalities/index.md

 Office supplies

-:   You can find office supplies in the copy room on Plan 3 at SDCA in
-    Forum.
-If something you need isn't there, contact Julie Knudsen at [julie.knudsen\@rm.dk](mailto:julie.knudsen@rm.dk){.email}.
+:   SDCA has a stock of office supplies in the copy room on Plan 3 (Niche A301-016).
+If something you need isn't there, contact Julie Knudsen at
+    [julie.knudsen\@rm.dk](mailto:julie.knudsen@rm.dk){.email}.
+    There is also a larger AUH common depot at Intersection (Krydspunkt) G101.

 Letters and other mail